tom-maghanga/jovian-flask/README.md

 # jovian-flask
-A craeer webiste for Jovian flask course
+A career webiste for Jovian flask course